P. C. Richard & Son: Growth and expansion

 P.C.
 Richard and Son expanded into New Jersey in 1993 (“Work Well Done” 111).
 Between 1995 and 2003, it opened fifteen new showrooms in New Jersey, Westchester County, Manhattan, Brooklyn, Queens, and Long Island (“Work Well Done” 127).

 In 2009, P.C.
 Richard and Son opened 6 new stores in former Circuit City locations, including its first in Connecticut.
 It continued to expand in Connecticut in 2010, opening stores in Milford, North Haven, Danbury, Newington, Manchester, and Enfield.
 The first Pennsylvania superstore opened in Philadelphia in June of that year.

 The company added mattresses to its inventory in 2014, featuring Sealy, Stearns & Foster, and Tempur-Pedic brands in fourteen stores.

 In 2016, P.C.
 Richard and Son began an exclusive retail partnership with Beko, one of Europe's leading appliance brands.
 This is Beko's first appearance in the United States market.

 Builders Division

 Separate from its retail operations, the company has a unit it calls its Builders Division, to arrange bulk purchases by builders, property managers and large facilities.

 Official sponsorships

 Thanksgiving

 The New York Times wrote that "the chain's commercials emphasize people over products" and added that "some of their ads strike an earnest tone that evokes Norman Rockwell's America" and quoted a customer view about "what makes P.C.
 Richard tick."
 Part of this approach, according to what The New York Daily News printed, is being "a store that values employees enough to let them spend Thanksgiving with their families."
 New York Newsday wrote about being "closed on Thanksgiving and opening at 4 a.m. on Black Friday."

 Social networking supports being closed on Thanksgiving, said a 2014 New York Post opinion item.

-Class Action Suits Against P.C.
-Richard & Son

-Over the years, P.C.
-Richard & Son has faced several class action lawsuits from consumers.

-In 2020, a class action lawsuit was filed against P.C.
-Richard & Son, alleging that the customer credit card receipts from the company's stores contained too much information.
-This was considered a violation of the Fair and Accurate Credit Transaction Act (FACTA).

-During the same year, three customers of P.C.
-Richard & Son filed a lawsuit, claiming that the retailer used unlicensed workers to install gas appliances.
-According to reports, the plaintiffs seek to turn the lawsuit into a class action, covering several thousand consumers who were misled about licensed professionals fulfilling installation agreements since July 2014.

-In 2022, P.C.
-Richard & Son faced another proposed class action suit.
-This lawsuit alleged that the retailer unlawfully failed to make its website fully and equally accessible to visually impaired consumers.
-The plaintiff, a legally blind resident of Pittsburgh, Pennsylvania, has "advocated for blind individuals his entire life," according to the complaint.
-The lawsuit alleges that P.C.
-Richard & Son ran counter to the Americans with Disabilities Act (ADA).